CycloneDX/sbom-utility/README.md

 ## Commands

-This section describes how all commands generate consistent [exit codes](#exit-codes) along with some of the most [helpful flags](#helpful-flags) supported by most commands that produce list-style reports.
-It also provides detailed descriptions of all commands with examples that show them being used with various flags.
-For convenience the commands sections are linked here:
+This section provides detailed descriptions of all commands, their flags with examples.
+First we will cover how all commands generate consistent [exit codes](#exit-codes) along with some of the  [persistent flags](#persistent-flags) supported by most commands.

+For convenience, links to each command's section are here:

 - [license](#license)
   - [list](#license-list-subcommand) subcommand